Nonclassical States for Non-Hermitian Hamiltonians with the Oscillator Spectrum: Nonclassical states for non-Hermitian oscillators

-As indicated in Sec.~\ref{superposition}, the natural coherent states $\{ \vert \psi_0 \rangle, \vert z \rangle \}$ minimize the uncertainty relation (\ref{quadnat2}) of the natural quadratures.
-To investigate their properties in the oscillator limit (\ref{osc1}), we first calculate the purity $S_L$ using the Eq.~(\ref{rho1}) of the appendix with $r=1$, $c_k = c_k^{({\cal N})}$, and $K \rightarrow +\infty$ in the basis $\vert \varphi_k \rangle$.
+By construction, the natural coherent states $\{ \vert \psi_0 \rangle, \vert z \rangle \}$ minimize the uncertainty relation (\ref{quadnat2}) of Appendix~\ref{ApA} to investigate their properties in the oscillator limit (\ref{osc1}), we first calculate the purity $S_L$ using Eq.~(\ref{rho1}) of Appendix~\ref{ApB} with $r=1$, $c_k = c_k^{({\cal N})}$, and $N \rightarrow +\infty$ in the Fock basis $\vert \varphi_k \rangle$.
 The result is depicted in Fig.~\ref{FigLEN}(a).
 As we can see, this function is always different from zero and decreases as $\vert z \vert \rightarrow\infty$ for any value of the transmission coefficient $T$.
 That is, the states $\vert z^{osc} \rangle$ are nonclassical.
-The latter is confirmed by noticing that the Mandel parameter $Q$ is always negative, as shown in Fig.~\ref{FigLEN}(b).
+The latter is confirmed by noticing that the Mandel parameter $Q$ is always negative, as it is shown in Fig.~\ref{FigLEN}(b).